-CNN’s Chief Analyst Rips Into William Barr: ‘Sean Hannity Is The Attorney General’
+CNN’s Chief Legal Analyst Rips Into William Barr: ‘Sean Hannity Is The Attorney General’

 “I mean, every talking point from Fox News gets repeated.
 That he has no problem with calling the FBI, which works for him, ‘a hoax’ and ‘a witch hunt’ and Donald Trump co-operated fully even though he didn’t talk to the investigation.”

-Toobin seemed to suggest that now William Barr is also taking cues directly from Sean Hannity, host of the widely watched primetime Fox News show Hannity and a massive supporter of Trump.
+Toobin seemed to suggest that Barr is now also taking cues directly from Sean Hannity, host of the widely watched primetime Fox News show Hannity and a massive supporter of Trump.
 From the beginning, Hannity has characterized the Mueller probe as an attempt by Democrats to besmirch Trump.
-The president has not hidden his admiration for the conservative news host and now William Barr seems to be following suit.
+The president has not hidden his admiration for the conservative news host and now, as Toobin claims, William Barr seems to be following suit.